pmw-rp/redpanda-instruqt-operator-storageclass-change/01-overview/assignment.md

     You will walk through the configuration for Kubernetes, the Operator, Redpanda, networking, and the various tools to interact with this environment.

-    Please wait while the VMs are deployed and the Redpanda cluster is started and configured (this takes ~5 minutes without hot start environments).
+    Please wait while the VMs are deployed and the Redpanda cluster is started and configured.
+This will take about 9 minutes so grab yourself a coffee and let's go!

     ![skate.png](../assets/skate.png)
 tabs: